 • SimLife: Jean Pierre Faure (Poitiers)

 • School of Surgery.
-A simulation program for training young surgeons. - Laura Beyer Berjot (Marseille), Regis Souche (Montpellier)
+A simulation program as part of the training of young surgeons. – Laura Beyer Berjot (Marseille), Regis Souche (Montpellier)

 Lunch break